 In May 2011, Town Meeting approved this proposed relaxation in eligibility criteria for the senior property tax exemption.

 Committee members are examining Brookline parks with an eye on features that make them attractive to older residents.
 The committee is particularly interested in parks in neighborhoods with large concentrations of older residents.
 Paths and benches are of particular concern.
 The committee wants to be assured that paths are in good condition and are free of high-speed bicycle traffic.
 The committee also wants all parks to provide benches and that benches be in good condition.

 Serving Seniors in Brookline Parks, an article on this subject by Livable Community Advocacy Committee chairman Frank Caro, appears in the Brookline Greenspace Alliance's fall 2015 newsletter.

 Pedestrian‑friendly sidewalks and crossings

 Walking is important for older residents both as a transportation option and as a form of exercise.
 Good sidewalks are essential for safe walking.
 Brookline has a major effort to improve sidewalks in progress.
 Yet, sidewalk conditions need attention not only in the winter but throughout the year.
 The committee will call attention to sidewalks that particularly need attention.

 We are monitoring sidewalks during the winter months and reporting icy ones to the Department of Public Works.
-If you want to help with the monitoring effort, contact

 Cross walks are also important for pedestrian safety.
 The committee will advocate for well-marked cross walks and enforcements of laws to protect pedestrians.